 - 2 cups all purpose flour

-- 1/2 Teaspoon Salt
+- 1/2 teaspoon salt

 Sift all dry ingredients into bowl.
 Actually, I never sift, but that’s what the original recipe says.

 Cut in shortening until mixture resembles coarse crumbs.
 Add buttermilk all at once.
 Stir until dough follows fork around bowl.
+Do not overmix!

 Turn out onto lightly floured surface.
 Pat out to about 3/4 to 1″ thick.
 Cut out into circles with either a glass or biscuit cutter.

 Bake on ungreased cookie sheet or baking pan for 12-15 minutes until golden brown.